KnowageLabs/Knowage-Documentation/chapter_4/server_manager.rst

 Events
 -------------------
-This feature allows search through all the events existing on the Knowage server, specifyinf a range of dates and the *type* of event.
+This feature allows to search through all the events (i.e. the scheduling of a report) existing on the Knowage server, specifying a range of dates and the *type* of event.
+Types of events are:

+- Scheduler
+- ETL
+- CommonJ
+- Data_Mining

 See below image.